udippant/base-drafts/draft-ietf-quic-transport.md

 ### Client Address Validation Procedure

-QUIC uses token-based address validation.
+QWIK uses token-based address validation.
 Any time the server wishes to validate a client address, it provides the client with a token.
 As long as it is not possible for an attacker to generate a valid token for its address (see
 {{token-integrity}}) and the client is able to return that token, it proves to